 Vinyl Shockley is a six-piece band that plays original music inspired by the rhythm and blues of the 50’s, 60’s, and 70’s that came out of Memphis, Muscle Shoals, and New Orleans.
 Ed Shockley was headed in that direction out of the mid-80’s, even before the genre had the name ‘Americana’.
 He had been writing songs that didn’t fit into anything else anyone was doing at the time.
 Over the course of releasing 4 CD’s: vinyl shockley, Wild Hair, Keep Singing and Vinyl Covers, the line-up has changed, but the direction has remained the same.
 As a singer, Shockley has been compared to K’eb Mo and Van Morrison.
 Because he’s a singing drummer, he also gets compared to Levon Helm.
 “Van and Levon are two of my heroes, so be careful how you talk about them” Shockley replied.
-Joining Ed on guitar is Kevin Walsh, who has been a constant throughout the history of Vinyl Shockley and a co-writer on many of the songs featured in their recordings.
+Joining Ed on guitar and as co-writer is Kevin Walsh.

 It would be hard to find a band that has more fun than The Funsters.
 That is why they are still entertaining thousands of people after 20+ years of playing together.
 In this ten-piece band, there has not been one personnel change in twelve years.
 That tells the whole story to the secret of The Funsters’ success.
-Not only are these guys great musicians who share a pride in each other’s musical abilities, but they are also friends.
-This spirit and camaraderie on stage is what sets The Funsters apart from other bands offering the same type of musical entertainment.
+Not only are these guys great musicians who share pride in each other’s musical abilities, but they are also friends.
+This spirit and camaraderie on stage are what sets The Funsters apart from other bands offering the same type of musical entertainment.
+Visit The Funsters website.